 The same report also suggested that such companies experienced a 58% return on their profit margins, a 52% increase in customer retention, and a 51% increase in employee retention.

-In today’s day and age, social recognition plays an important role in what makes us feel good.
+In today’s day and age, social recognition plays a vital role in what makes us feel good.

-People are thirsting for likes and comments on social media like Facebook, Instagram, etc.
+People thirst for likes and comments on social media like Facebook, Instagram, etc.

 Similarly, employees value social recognition of their achievements at the workplace.